ao-rodrigues/WraithEngineDX11/README.md

 # WraithEngine
 A DirectX 11 game engine.

-# How to build
+# Getting Started
+This project uses Premake as its build system.

-This project is developed in Visual Studio 2019.
-Simply open the project there and build it.
+To generate Visual Studio 2019 project files simply run ``GenerateProjectVS2019.bat``.
+Then simply open the solution and build the project from there.